Generic Name: Methadone hydrochloride

 Initial Dosing for Management of Pain

-Methadone hydrochloride tablets should be prescribed only by healthcare professionals who are knowledgeable in the use of potent opioids for the management of chronic pain.
+Methadone hydrochloride tablets, USP should be prescribed only by healthcare professionals who are knowledgeable in the use of potent opioids for the management of chronic pain.

 Consider the following important factors that differentiate Methadone from other opioid analgesics:

 - There is high interpatient variability in absorption, metabolism, and relative analgesic potency.
 Population-based equianalgesic conversion ratios between Methadone and other opioids are not accurate when applied to individuals.